Aveglia/vAMPirus/README.md

 [![run with singularity](https://img.shields.io/badge/run%20with-singularity-1d355c.svg?labelColor=000000)](https://sylabs.io/docs/)
 [![release](https://img.shields.io/github/v/release/Aveglia/vAMPirus?label=release&logo=github)](https://github.com/Aveglia/vAMPirus/releases/latest)

-## UPDATE: We are cuurently working up the manuscript for vAMPirus and during the next month will be making important changes to help the stability of the recent release.
+## UPDATE: We are curently working up the manuscript for vAMPirus and during the next month will be making important changes to help the stability of the recent release.
 If you run into any issues, please create an issue above or send an email to ajv5@rice.edu, thanks!

 # Table of contents
 * [New in vAMPirus version 2.0.3](#New-in-vAMPirus-version-2.0.3)